 Bolivia gives a visa on arrival for $55 to Indian nationals if they arrive at Santa Cruz or La Paz airports.
 As I was crossing into Bolivia via land, I decided to get a visa before traveling to the country, and so I went to the Bolivian consulate in Cusco.
 The visa application process was fast; Bolivia gives a free visa for Indians, and I had the visa in an hour.

 If you are planning to get a Bolivia visa on arrival, then please confirm by calling the Bolivian consulate in Delhi, as I have heard mixed reviews of Indians who tried getting a visa on arrival in Bolivia.

-Here is my guide to the Bolivia visa for Indians for which you can apply from anywhere in the world.
+Here is my guide to Bolivia visa for Indian citizens which will guide you through the application process.
+You can apply for a Bolivia visa from anywhere in the world.

 The Maldives visa for Indians is free.

 Quoting the embassy of The Maldives, “A thirty-day free visa is issued on arrival for all Nationalities, provided the following conditions are met: